-In reaching my decision about what is fair and reasonable, I've taken into account that Mrs S purchased cryptocurrency which credited an e-wallet held in her own name, rather than making a payment directly to the scammer.
+In reaching my decision about what is fair and reasonable, I've taken into account that Mrs B purchased cryptocurrency which credited an e-wallet held in her own name, rather than making a payment directly to the fraudsters.
 So, she remained in control of her money after she made the payments from her Revolut account, and it took further steps before the money was lost to the fraudsters.
-I've carefully considered Revolut's view that the fraudulent activity didn't occur on its platform.